 S9-03.
 Evaluative and reinforcement feedback on review questions.
 If the multiple choice method is used, evaluative feedback for each incorrect response must explain specifically why each response is wrong, and reinforcement feedback must be provided for correct responses even when the minimum number of review questions requirement has otherwise been exceeded.
 If rank order or matching questions are used, then it is permissible to provide single feedback to explain the correct response.
 Simulations and other innovative tools that guide participants through structured decisions could provide feedback at irregular intervals or at the end of the learning experience.
 In those situations, single feedback would be permissible.
 "True or false" questions or review questions that do not meet the evaluative and reinforcement feedback requirements are allowed as review questions, other than when using the multiple choice method.
 Noncompliant questions are not included in the number of review questions required per CPE credit.
-Forced choice questions, when used as part of an overall learning strategy, are allowed as review questions are part of an overall learning strategy, are allowed as review questions are not included in the number of review questions required per CPE credit.
+Forced choice questions, when used as part of an overall learning strategy, are allowed as review questions and can be counted in the number of review questions required per CPE credit.
 There is no minimum passing rate required for review questions.